Raw Cultured Vegetables

 Once you master the basic technique, be creative.
 Try different vegetable combinations, and include dark green leafy vegetables like kale and collards.
 Soak, drain, and chop up some ocean vegetables like dulse, wakame, hijiki, and arame.
 Add your favorite herbs (dried or fresh), seeds (dill or caraway), and juniper berries.
 Even lemon juice can be added to the “brine.”
 Try leaving out the cabbage all together and making a batch of cultured daikon.

-Cynthia Hamilton, a friend of Donna s who lives in Los Angeles, teaches classes on how to make cultured vegetables, and she also sells them, calling them a “probiotic salad”.
-Cynthia recently surprised Donna with a new recipe using kohlrabi, celery, garlic, ginger, and a green apple.
-It tastes wonderful!
-Don t be afraid of the little bit of sugar in the green apple.
+I like to experiment with my cultured vegetable recipes and add some green apple – don’t be afraid of doing this because of the sugar!
 The microflora use it for food.
 The sugar will be long gone before you eat the cultured veggies.
-If you create a great new recipe you want to share with others on the B.E.D. around the world, please write or email us and we will happily post it on our Web site.
+If you create a great new recipe you want to share with others on the B.E.D. around the world, please write or email us and we will happily post it on our social channels.

 Two of Our Favorite Beginners Recipes